 Hypertension is usually a diagnosis that requires life-long attention and control.
 Diet, exercise, and medication are the cornerstones of treatment.
-Many patients are able to minimize the amount of medication required by living a healthier lifestyle, while others may require two, three or more types of medications to maintain blood pressures in a relatively normal range.
+Many patients can minimize the amount of medication required by living a healthier lifestyle, while others may require two, three, or more types of medications to maintain blood pressure in a relatively normal range.

 The type of medication prescribed to treat high blood pressure will depend upon the patient and any other underlying illnesses that they might have.
 Medications that are often used include:

-- Angiotensin receptor blockers (ARBs): These medications affect a group of hormones in the body that are associated with the kidney and blood pressure control, including renin, angiotensin, vasopressin and aldosterone.
+- Angiotensin receptor blockers (ARBs): These medications affect a group of hormones in the body that are associated with kidney and blood pressure control, including renin, angiotensin, vasopressin, and aldosterone.
 These medications cause arterial dilation and also affect the secretion of vasopressin and aldosterone.

 Most patients with high blood pressure have primary or essential hypertension (high blood pressure for no specific reason).
 However, approximately 5% to 10% of patients may have secondary hypertension (high blood pressure due to an underlying cause or disease).
 These may include kidney or adrenal gland abnormalities, fibromuscular hyperplasia of an artery to the kidney, or side effects from medications or drugs.
 For that reason, it is wise that patients with high blood pressure readings seek care from a health professional.